DXsmiley/PyMark/readme.md

 These parameters can also be set through environment variables, which have the same name, but shuld be prefixed by `pymark_`.

+### 3. Setup an admin account

+Do this manually, though the database.

-### 3. Create a problem
+### 4. Create a problem

+After logging in to the admin (or a tutor) account, go to the page `/problem_new`.
+It will have a number of fields you have to fill out.

+The first attribute is the 'idenifier', or short name.
+This is an identifier unique to the problem.
+The problem will be placed at `/statement/identifier`.
+This is usually the same as the problem name, but in all lowercase and without any whitespace or special symbols.

+The name if the problem is just that - its name.
+This will be shown on the problem listing page.

+The problem statement is a description of what the student should do.
+You can write HTML code, using the paragraph and headder tags for formatting.

 To begin, create a folder in the directory 'problems'.
 Are create a the following files `settings.json` and `statement.html` within it.

-Copy the following data into `settings.json`:
+Finally, you specify the test data

-	{
-		"grader": "graders.outputonly",
-		"name": "problem_name",
-		"disabled": false
-	}

-Currently, only one grader is supported, so don't fiddle with it. `problem_name` is the name of the problem and can be changed to whatever you want.
-If you want to diable a problem, you can set disabled to true.
-People will still be able to view the problem, but will be unable to submit.
-Also, a warning message will be disabled on the problem's page.
-Finally the property `"required solves"` can be added, specifying the number of problems the user must have completed before being allowed to view this problem.

-The file `statement.html` is the problem statement.
-It is a fully-functional html document, however the `html` and `body` tags will be supplied by the server, so you do not need to add them.
-Below is an example of a valid problem statement.

-	<h1>Example Problem</h1>
-	<p>This is a problem.
-Maybe you can solve it?</p>
-	<pre>Some preformatted text</pre>
-	<p>The <code>code tag</code> is also usefull.</p>

-Finally, you should create the file `cases.json`.
-This file contains all the test cases that the user's code will be run against.
-Cases are divided into subtasks.
-Each case has input and output.
-A single line of input corresponds with a single `input()` call in the user's python code.
-The user's code must produce the specified output exactly, otherwise it will fail the test case.

-An example `cases.json` file follows:
+Example test data.

 	{
 		"Subtask 1":